xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 If you are using [grafana](https://grafana.com/) to query and visualize your influxdb data, you can use all the queries and dashboards you know and love, as in this simple graph of packets sent on Gigabit Ethernet 0/0/0/0:

 ![basic_influxdb.png]({{site.baseurl}}/images/basic_influxdb.png)

+For those hearty souls who slogged through the [Using metrics.json](#metrics.json) section, note that we could use ```interface-name``` in the Where clause of the query because interface-name was sent as a Tag.

 ### Conclusion
 Pipeline gives you a easy, flexible way to get data into commonly used open-source tools like influxdb.
 Give it a try and let us know what you think!